CPRyan/al-folio/_pages/teaching.md

 layout: page
 title: teaching
 permalink: /teaching/
-description: A collection of cool stuff my colleagues and I are working on.
+description: This is where I will be filling in my mentoring and teaching work.
 This page is currently under development, so check back soon!
 nav: true
 ---